Home / Take Action / In The News

 Federal funding cuts to pediatric brain cancer research ‘taking away hope’ from families

 "Brain tumors are the leading cause of pediatric cancer-related death.
 In August, the Trump administration announced it would stop supporting a federally funded network dedicated to researching these deadly cancers.
 Misha Mehta, president of the Neev Kolte & Brave Ronil Foundation, and Dr. Paul Graham Fisher join Ali Rogin to discuss the implications of the loss of funding."
+(PBS News Website)

 September 17, 2025: CNN